kube-HPC/kube-HPC.github.io/site/learn/Algorithms.md

 #### Event: done

-Response event after the algorithm finish the task.
+Sent when the algorithm completes its task.

 ```json
 {